Bfjfjvjnc/melody-source/README.md

 ## Compiling:
 To compile, you must first complete the steps listed above in *BUILDING.md*.
+First of all, run `haxelib run lime setup`.

-Run the command `lime test cpp` in your Windows Powershell / CMD, and enjoy!
+Then run the command `lime test cpp` in your Windows Powershell / CMD, and enjoy!

 For 32-bit shit [_x86] then run `lime test cpp -32 -D 32bits -D HXCPP_M32`

+If you're compiling for debug purposes [`lime test cpp -debug`], you'll need to run `haxelib install hxcpp-debug-server 1.2.4`.

 ## Credits:
 * BobbyDX - main forker